Josh Donaldson Preview, Player Props: Brewers vs. Cubs

 Josh Donaldson At The Plate

-- Donaldson has picked up an RBI in 35.4% of his games this season, with more than one RBI in 10.4% of his games.
-He has also driven in three or more runs in three contests.
+- Donaldson has picked up an RBI in 34.7% of his games this year, with more than one RBI in 10.2% of his games.
+He has also produced three or more runs in three contests.

-- He has scored at least one run 17 times this season (35.4%), including one multi-run game.
+- In 17 of 49 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.